-Welcome to the SEP Syndrome – or someone else’s problem.
+Welcome to the SEP Syndrome – or Someone Else’s Problem.
 Every person and every manager has experienced the frustration of SEP Syndrome.
 The challenge is what to do to fix it.

-If a manager operates from a “hero” framework, they tend to take all responsibility for critical choices.
+He suggests that if a manager operates from a “hero” framework, they tend to take all responsibility for critical choices.
 When faced with problems they work harder, do more and go it alone and they don’t collaborate or share their leadership burden.

 The problem is that heroes are primed to look for problems, and at the first sign of a problem they leap in to rescue the situation (whether or not the person needed rescuing in the first place).

 This sets up a vicious cycle of the hero doing more rescuing and becoming more and more exhausted in the process, and the subordinates becoming more and more passive, cynical about their boss and the lack of development they are receiving.

-The subordinates then spend an awful lot of time working out whose responsibility it is to do things (it is never theirs) and the manager can’t work out why people just won’t “step up”, and we are in a full-blown SEP Syndrome situation.
+The subordinates then spend an awful lot of time working out whose responsibility it is to do things (it is never theirs) and the manager can’t work out why people just won’t “step up.”

-Managers and leaders need to stop before donning their superman or superwoman costumes, and work out “do these people really need rescuing or do they just need help to find their own solutions“.
+Managers and leaders need to stop before donning their superman or superwoman costumes, and work out, “Do these people really need rescuing or do they just need help to find their own solutions“.

 The Delegation Ladder

-Next up, is “come to me with any issues and we will talk it through“.
+Next up, is “Come to me with any issues and we will talk it through“.
 At this level, you and the employee talk through the problem and work out potential solutions together.

-After that comes, “you work out the problem and bring me a couple of options to consider”.
+After that comes, “You work out the problem and bring me a couple of options to consider”.
 You get to keep the final decision-making role, and the employee gets to think through the issues.

-Above that is “you work out the problem, bring me a couple of options and make a recommendation as to the best course of action and why“.
+Above that is “You work out the problem, bring me a couple of options and make a recommendation as to the best course of action and why“.
 This is a gentle step up from the previous level, asking the employee to consider the best decision.

-At the top level is “you work out the problem, work out options, find the best solution and implement it.
+At the top level is “You work out the problem, work out options, find the best solution and implement it.
 Just keep me informed generally about the project“.
 This one gives the employee the highest level of autonomy of action.

-Without an explicit discussion about which rung is right, then employees are likely to take more responsibility than you intended, resulting in getting their butt kicked for exceeding their authority.
+Without an explicit discussion about which rung is right, then employees may take more responsibility than you intended, resulting in getting their butt kicked for exceeding their authority.